i-sanyam/sanyamaggarwal.com/content/blog/go-goa-gone.md

 ![Sanyam Aggarwal holding a shirt in front of him](/static/images/goa/shirts.jpg "They didn't have my size for this one 🥲")

 Got swollen thumbs by playing volleyball in the evening at Candolim Beach.
 Lost my spectacles by running and lying into the waves.
-Bought groceries for the breakfast.
+Bought groceries for breakfast.
 We had dinner and at a highly recommended place - [Inferno](https://www.zomato.com/goa/inferno-candolim) but didn't like it much.

 But Punjabis carry their Vibe and I gave a tribute to the legend himself, [Sidhu Moose Wala](https://en.wikipedia.org/wiki/Sidhu_Moose_Wala).